firecracker-microvm/firecracker/docs/kernel-policy.md

 can be found [here](../resources/guest_configs/) while a breakdown of the relevant guest kernel modules can be found in the next section.

+**Note**
+Be sure to check feature compatibility between host, guest kernels and the hardware.
+For the combination of 4.14 host and 5.10 guest kernels we are using different configuration of the guest kernel with SVE extension disabled.
+This is due to the introduction of the SVE extension in Graviton3, which causes the default 5.10 guest kernel, which has SVE support, to crash if run on top of the host with 4.14 kernel which does not support SVE.

 ## Guest kernel modules

 Below is a per-functionality breakdown of guest kernel modules